 Most of the disposable plastic cutlery that you will see in supermarkets or takeaways is made from polypropylene and polystyrene.
 Unfortunately, these are two very problematic types of plastic.

-Producing just one pound of plastic cutlery can take up to 78 litres of water and release 2.5 lbs of CO2.
+Producing just one pound of plastic cutlery can take up to 78 liters of water and release 2.5 lbs of CO2.
 This means that using disposable plastic cutlery can have a profoundly negative effect on our planet, contributing to freshwater shortages and our climate crisis.

 Both of the types of plastic from which we create disposable cutlery are also expensive and difficult to recycle.
-When they enter the waste stream, they are too small, fiddly and contaminated to process effectively.
-Often, their colour is also an issue in the recycling process.
+When they enter the waste stream, they are too small, fiddly, and contaminated to process effectively.
+Often, their color is also an issue in the recycling process.

-Most of the plastic cutlery that we throw away ends up in landfill or contaminating the wider environment.
+Most of the plastic cutlery that we throw away ends up in landfills or contaminating the wider environment.
 These plastics can take over 400 years to photodegrade.
 Even that which gets incinerated can release carbon dioxide in vast quantities into the atmosphere2, along with other toxins.

-Around our planet, plastic has entered and does damage in every ecosystem – from the oceans, which will have more plastic than fish by 2050 to the human body.
+Around our planet, plastic has entered and does damage every ecosystem – from the oceans, which will have more plastic than fish by 2050 to the human body.
 Each year, we cause more harm to wildlife through our disposable plastic habit.

 Plastic contaminates all sections of the food chain, and most of us, due to our contaminated surroundings, are consuming minute particles of it every day.
 Throw away plastic today, and you might be eating it in the future.